Privacy Policy

 Changes to our privacy policy

 From time to time it may be necessary for us to review and revise our privacy policy.
-We reserve the right to change our privacy policy at any time and to notify you by publishing an updated version of the policy on the Alceon website at www.alceon.com.au.
+We reserve the right to change our privacy policy at any time and to notify you by publishing an updated version of the policy on the Alceon Group website at www.alceon.com.au.

 Feedback, Queries and Complaints

 We have established an internal process for handling customer feedback, queries and complaints (including matters involving compliance with privacy laws).
 This resolution mechanism is designed to be fair and timely to all parties and is free of charge.
-If you have a query about Alceon’s handling of your personal information, you should submit it in writing to the address specified below.
+If you have a query about Alceon Group’s handling of your personal information, you should submit it in writing to the address specified below.
 You will typically receive a letter or email from us within seven days which sets out an overview of how your query will be responded to.
 We aim to resolve your query within 28 days of receipt.

 Contact details